• About

 So then, how do you wade through the irrelevant to find the meaning in a relationship?
 This is where I rely on a principle called reciprocity.
 This is one of Robert Cialdini’s six principles of ethical influence.
 In his book, Influence: The Psychology of Persuasion.
 In the book, Cialdini describes reciprocity as giving first to get something later.
 When Jack and I were going through due diligence for our partnership, Jack came to me with a simple request.

-He had spent days answering repetitive lines of questioning fro lawyers.
-He knew they had eveyrthing they needed for due diligence so he was perplexed by the constant barrage of questions, seemingly searching for a “gotchya” moment, that was honestly never going to happen.
+He had spent days answering repetitive lines of questioning for lawyers.
+He knew they had everything they needed for due diligence so he was perplexed by the constant barrage of questions, seemingly searching for a “gotchya” moment, that was honestly never going to happen.
 Jack was a man of his word; he opened his entire company to our due diligence process and was an open book during this period.
 So, why were the lawyers hounding him?
 They were just doing their…due diligence.

 He called me asking me to step in and help out.
-I knew the lawyers had everything they needed so I called them off.
+I knew the lawyers had everything they needed, so I called them off.
 In essence, Jack had been extremely open, offering up his entire company and entrepreneurial history.
 I reciprocated by choosing to trust the foundation our partnership was being built on and asked the lawyers to wrap up.

 Figure Out the Values That Will Guide Your Dental Practice